 “We could not be more grateful and appreciate all the work done to help get these children bicycles,” said Kenny Robinson, Program Coordinator at the Kips Bay location.

-Tim Hume of CNN interviewed our Founder and Chief Instigator, James Carter, about the extreme nature of our executive retreats and why they are essential for some executive teams:
+Tim Hume of CNN interviewed Founder and CEO, James Carter, about the extreme nature of our executive retreats and why they are essential for some executive teams:

 A short article can never capture everything that is important but Tim does a great job of highlighting the role these retreats have in the ‘Executive Retreat’ realm.